 by Nazir Masoodi

 (Nazir Masoodi is NDTV’s Srinagar Bureau Chief.
-This report appeared on NDTV website first.)
+The write-up appeared on the NDTV website first)